-Physics Aware Deep Learning
+AI4Science: Physics-Aware Deep Learning

-We have been mainly exploring the following issues:
+In the MLIA team, we have been mainly exploring the following issues:

 • How to incorporate prior physical knowledge in machine learning models